SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 ![Trusted certificates List](/images/users-guide/DeviceManagement/devmgmt-trusted-certificates-list.png)

 The **Status** column indicates if the certificate is enabled or disabled.
-At any given time a tenant can have any number of enabld or disabled certificates.
+At any given time a tenant can have any number of enabled or disabled certificates.
 Expand a certificate by clicking the arrow icon at the right to view more details.

 The information in the table at the right side is extracted from the provided certificate.
 The content is read-only and cannot be changed.